 For a variable font with CFF2 outlines, some workflows – for example, printing – may require an instance font to be generated with a ‘CFF ’ table.
 In such cases, if the variable font has more than one Font DICT in the FDArray, then a CID-keyed CFF font should be generated, with an ROS of “Adobe-Identity-0”.
 If the variable font has one Font DICT in the FDArray, then a name-keyed CFF font can be generated if glyph names are supplied in the ‘post’ table (some legacy workflows look to a glyph name for semantics); otherwise, a CID-keyed CFF can be generated as above.
 Converting CFF2 CharStrings to Type2 CharStrings would involve re-optimizing the CharString arguments and operators to avoid exceeding the maximum permitted stack depth.
 Most of the CFF fields removed from the CFF2 specification can be omitted, so that they will inherit the CFF default values.
 The source information for filling the rest of the fields is documented in "CFF2 changes from CFF 1.0" [28].

-A variable font that has a ‘glyf’ table may utilize the GET VARIATION instruction to provide current variation axis coordinates to the glyph program.
+A variable font that has TrueType outlines may utilize the GET VARIATION instruction to provide current variation axis coordinates to the glyph program.
 In scenarios that require dynamic generation of instance font data, it should be assumed that this instruction will not be supported.
 In the process for generating an interpolated ‘glyf’ table, special treatment of the GETVARIATION instruction will be needed to ensure that the program gets appropriate axis coordinate values for the given instance.
-For details, see TrueType InstructionSet [[# Get Variation]].
+For details, see TrueType Instruction Set [[# Get Variation]].

 Font variations common table formats

+Overview

-OFF font variations allow a font designer to incorporate multiple faces within a font family into a single font resource.
-Variable fonts allow for continuous variation along one or more design axes, such as weight or width.
-Applications can select arbitrary variation instances in a font’s design variation space to format text.
-The font has default values for various data items, such as the X and Y coordinates of glyph outline points.
-Layout and rendering processes combine these default values with variation data to interpolate new values appropriate to the instance.
+OFF font variations allow continuous variation along one or more design axes, such as weight or width.
 An overview of font variations and a specification of the algorithm for interpolating variation instance values is provided in subclause 7.1, which should be read first.
 This subclause documents the formats for variation data that are used in various font tables, such as the ‘gvar’ or ‘MVAR’ tables.

-Overview

 A font has many different data items found in several different font tables that provide values that are specific to a particular font face.
 Examples include glyph-specific values, such as the positions of glyph outline points and glyph advance widths, and face-wide values, such as a sub-family name, a weight class, or ascender and descender values.
 In a variable font, most or all of these values may need to vary for different variation instances.
-When an application selects a particular variation instance within the font’s variation space, new values for such items appropriate to that instance need to be derived.
-This is done using delta adjustment values that are specified for a given font data item and a particular region within the variation space.
+When an application selects a variation instance within the font’s variation space, new values for such items appropriate to that instance need to be derived.
+This is done using delta adjustment values.

 For example, the OS/2 table of a font may provide a default sxHeight value of 970.
 The ‘MVAR’ table might provide a delta value of +50 that is used for weight-axis values from the default to the heaviest-supported weight.
 For a particular instance, the interpolation process might scale that delta with a scalar co-efficient of 0.4, deriving an instance sxHeight value of 990.